subhprakash/simplewebsite/README.md

 # simplewebsite
-My name is Radhika and i'm from Delhi.
+My name is Radhika and i'm from Delhi...